skhan-tech/skhan-tech.github.io/_posts/2020-04-03-Classifying-The-Web.md

 **Modeling**

-Modeling is actually a pretty easy part of this entire excercise. scikit-learn contains models that often take just a few lines to run.
+Modeling is actually a pretty easy part of this entire exercise. scikit-learn contains models that often take just a few lines to run.
 I analyzed a few different classification models:

 1. **Multinomial Naive Bayes:** This model is a variation on the basic Naive Bayes model which works by classifying our input record by calculating conditional probabilities for word importance using Bayesian inference.
 The multinomial part of this model simply allows us to have more than just a binomial (i.e. binary) distribution for our classifier.
 So for instance, I have 20 categories above that need to be classified.
-This model will allow us to create a model that seperates all 20 categories using conditional probabilities for words.
+This model will allow us to create a model that separates all 20 categories using conditional probabilities for words.
 2. **Decision Tree Classifier:** Consists of a large number of individual decision trees that operate as an ensemble.
 3. **Random Forest Classifier:** A variation on the Decision Tree algorithm except this approach uses a voting technique to determine which trees are best to use.
 4. **Linear Support Vector Classifier:** Support Vector Machines or in this case Support Vector Classifiers are a type of supervised machine learning model that attempt to find a hyperplane in n-dimensional space that distinctly classifies data points.

 **Model Selection**

-After running these models against my pre-labeled training data and producing a model it was time to use an out-of-sample test dataset that I set aside in order to calculate my model accuray.
+After running these models against my pre-labeled training data and producing a model it was time to use an out-of-sample test dataset that I set aside in order to calculate my model accuracy.
 After analyzing the model accuracy scores the Linear SVC model came out on top.

 In the Linear SVC approach each data point is first plotted in n-dimensional space.
 Since I have 130k+ features let's work with a smaller dataset of just a few terms to analyze how Linear SVC works.
 The image below is a view of random data plotted in two dimensions.
 Assume the purple dots represent business-related terms like: sell, price and offer and the yellow represents terms used in baseball like: strike, homerun and batter.
 The x-axis in this case would represent my TF-IDF values and the y would be each word.
 The clusters would then represent topics like e-commerce and baseball.

 <img src="../images/post4/svc1.png" alt="SVC" title="SVC" width="400" height="300" />

-What Linear SVC does is it draws a line of best fit with the largest margin possible (also called a support vector, hence the name) which seperates categories as being part of one class or the other.
+What Linear SVC does is it draws a line of best fit with the largest margin possible (also called a support vector, hence the name) which separates categories as being part of one class or the other.
 This is the core concept of how a support vector classifier works.
 The image below is a view of this line along with its margin being drawn.

 <img src="../images/post4/svc2.png" alt="SVC2" title="SVC2" width="400" height="300" />

-After completing this excercise my model produces pretty high accuracy, precision and recall score as seen below:
+After completing this exercise my model produces pretty high accuracy, precision and recall score as seen below:

 | Metric    | Score    |
 |-----------|----------|